cyberspacepaper/cyberspacepaper/README.md

 Sometimes, learning about bitcoin can make people feel like aliens in new territory.
 Most of us do not enter the rabbit hole understading money, nor the possibilities of this new technology.

-These papers are hoping to give people short simple explanations of bitcoin, its principles, how to use it, how it differs from other types of money.
+These papers are hoping to give people short simple explanations of bitcoin, its principles, how to use it, and how it differs from other types of money.

 3D visuals will add to the fun.

-It is an education journey focusing on the most common questions and misconceptions about bitcoin.
+It is an educational journey focusing on the most common questions and misconceptions about bitcoin.